 - Set short-term goals.
 If you are struggling with feelings of uncertainty, planning your day or week ahead may help you stay focused on the things you can control.
 Breaking up the things you need to do into a list of smaller tasks can help if you are feeling overwhelmed or unmotivated.

 - Be kind to yourself.
 Last year was a difficult year, and it’s normal if you are feeling tired or burned-out.
 It can be hard not to compare ourselves to others, especially on social media.
 It is important to take time to rest and look after yourself.
-There are a lot of things happening in our lives that we may be balancing,

 - Talk about how you’re feeling.
 Talking can help put things into perspective and help us feel less isolated.
 It may help you feel more positive about the future.
 It can be hard to reach out but talking to a trusted friend or family member is something we’d encourage you to try, however you can.